 A significant portion of UWSEM's campaign revenue and pledges receivable is derived from employee contributions and corporate gifts or grants from the Detroit-based original auto equipment manufacturers.
-This amount is approximately \$9.5 million of gross revenue for the year ended September 30, 2023 and \$3.6 million of gross pledges receivable at September 30, 2023.
+This amount is approximately \$6.0 million and \$9.5 million of gross revenue for the years ended September 30, 2024 and 2023, respectively, and \$3.5 million and \$3.6 million of gross pledges receivable at September 30, 2024 and 2023, respectively.
 The current and future economic health of the domestic automotive industry impacts collection of this revenue and future contribution levels and could result in a severe near-term negative impact to UWSEM.